aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Failover cluster.md

 ## Add the cluster object permissions to create Availability group object

 In the next step, we will create the first Availability Group.
-The Cluster object will need permissions to create new computer account for the Availability group, in order to grant those permissions do the following:
+The Cluster object will need permissions to create new computer account for the Availability Group, in order to grant those permissions do the following:

-- Open dsa.msc and change the view to Advanced (View->Advanced)
+- Open/Run **dsa.msc** and change the view to Advanced (View->Advanced)
 - Go to the $Domainname OU -> And right click on Computers OU and select "Properties" (on the Computers OU)-> Go to the Security tab -> And **click add**
 - **Find the object of the cluster ("yourname-cluster")**, and search for the following permissions:
- - "Create Computer objects"
+ - "Create Computer Objects"
  - "Read all properties"

 ![stormtroopocat](/images/screenshots/image020.png?classes=border,shadow)